GBathie/simplex/bathie-README.md

 Therefore, the output will begin with `x_0 = ...` and not with `x_1 = ...`.

 ## II) Features
 ### A) Rules available :

 - **Maximum coefficient rule**
 - **Bland's rule**
 - **Random positive pivot rule** :
 	This rule first checks whether the objective function is unbounded.
-	If it is not, it selects uniformly at random a variable with a positive coefficient in the objective function.
+	If it is not, it selects uniformly at random a variable with a strictly positive coefficient in the objective function.
 	It breaks ties for the leaving variable randomly.
 - **Custom rule : Accelerated Bland's rule**
 	This rule makes the greatest increase possible in the objective function.